akingundogdu/budget-tracker/README.md

 # Budget Tracker

 A modern, feature-rich Progressive Web App (PWA) built with React and Supabase.
 Track your expenses, income, and manage your financial goals with an intuitive user interface.
-Install it on any device and use it like a native app, even offline!
+Install it on any device and use it like a native app!

 ## 🎥 Demo